Corney Grain: Career

 Grain was a large man with exceptionally large and expressive hands.
 On occasion he took part in comediettas or other dramatic performances, but he claimed that he did not enjoy acting and was not very good at it.
-W. S. Gilbert disagreed, asking him to perform in his absurdist comedy with the German Reeds, Happy Arcadia, as "the handsomest man in the world", because of Grain's comical appearance.
+W. S. Gilbert disagreed, asking him to perform in several of his pieces at the Gallery of Illustration between 1869 and 1875, including his absurdist comedy with the German Reeds, Happy Arcadia, as "the handsomest man in the world", because of Grain's comical appearance.
 Similarly in Gilbert's A Sensation Novel, he played the "spirit of romance".
 He also played in Gilbert's Our Island Home, Ages Ago and Eyes and No Eyes (amusingly, as Pierrot).
 Grain was a great friend and rival of Gilbert and Sullivan performer and fellow sketch-artist, George Grossmith.

 His autobiography, Corney Grain, by Himself, first appeared in Murray's Magazine and was later issued as a book in 1888.
 He died of "epidemic influenza" on 16 March 1895, at his home in Marylebone, London.
 His death, six days after that of Alfred German Reed, ended the German Reed Entertainments, which had been popular for forty years.